alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

         .Bind(config =>
             ReadTemplateIO(config.TemplatePath)
                 .Map(template =>
-                    RenderConfigSummary(config, template)));
+                    RenderConfigPage(config, template)));
 ```

-Code that needs the eventual `Config` usually keeps composing. `Map` is where ordinary logic can use the value once it exists. `Bind` is where the value can choose the next effectful operation.
-In both cases, the callback becomes part of the description and receives the value later, when the whole program is interpreted.

-In practice, the code that wants `T` moves into the continuation, and the result remains an effect description until the boundary runs it.
+The natural question is how to get the `Config` out of `IO<Config>`.
+In the middle of a program, there is no general safe unwrap that lets the code continue as if no effect were involved.
+The options are to keep composing with `Map` and `Bind`, or return the `IO<Config>` outward until a boundary chooses to run it.
+The callback becomes part of the description, and the result remains an effect description until then.

 `Map` and `Bind` build a larger description from smaller ones.
 Execution is still delayed.

 That is why `IO` can be a monad even though running an action twice may observe two different worlds.
-The monad laws concern how effect descriptions compose.
-They do not claim that the external world remains unchanged between separate executions.
+For ordinary equational reasoning, the laws are about equivalence of composed descriptions; separate executions can still observe different external state.

 The same point matters operationally.
 If an `IO<T>` describes a file read, interpreting the same description twice may read the file twice.
 Sharing, caching, and memoization should be explicit parts of the calling strategy; assignment alone is too vague to define those policies.